pgrahamdev/pgrahamdev.github.io/content/blog/second-post.md

 ---

 This is a test of accessing and changing the repository using HTTPS access.
-Some notes on the process can be found at https://www.graham.org/blog/technology/using-pats-with-github/[Using Personal Access Tokens with GitHub and Git].
+Some notes on the process can be found at [Using Personal Access Tokens with GitHub and Git](https://www.graham.org/blog/technology/using-pats-with-github/).